Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Results and discussion

-Fig.\ref{Fig.3} also demonstrates that assimilating nitrate into the model achieves its stated purpose, i.e. it substantially reduces nitrate RMSE relative to the assimilated data-set (RMSE$_{imp}$ in Fig.\ref{Fig.3}:A).
-This also means the assimilation removes the excess nitrate in the Spring-Summer period (Fig.\ref{Fig.3}:C).
-This has then desirable impact on the phytoplankton chlorophyll-$a$ forecast, substantially reducing both the bias and also the bias-corrected RMSE (Fig.\ref{Fig.5}).
-The average forecast skill is improved consistently across the whole 5-day forecasting period, with the improvement increasing with the forecast lead time (Fig.\ref{Fig.5}).
-The forecast is improved throughout the dynamical May-June period, during the peak and the recession of the forecast bloom (Fig.\ref{Fig.6}).
-Spatially, the relative improvement (RMSE$_{imp}$ from Eq.\ref{RMSE-imp}) of the phytoplankton forecast happens dominantly in the outer parts of the NWES, in the north-east part of the North Sea, in the Celtic Sea, Irish Sea, western English Channel, and in the off-shelf region west from Ireland (Fig.\ref{Fig.4}:B).
-The areas of highest relative improvement closely overlap with areas where the model forecast skill is lowest (Fig.\ref{Fig.4}:A), making these relative improvements especially beneficial.
+Fig.\ref{Fig_4}:d also demonstrates that assimilating nitrate into the model achieves its stated purpose, i.e. it substantially reduces nitrate RMSE relative to the assimilated data-set (reducing RMSE shown in Fig.\ref{Fig_4}:b).
+This has then desirable impact on the 5-th day phytoplankton chlorophyll-$a$ forecast (RMSE$_{rel-imp}$ in Fig.\ref{Fig_4}:c), improving the 5-th day forecast largely in the regions where the nitrate correction is most significant (RMSE$_{rel-imp}$ in Fig.\ref{Fig_4}:d).
+In terms of the nitrate seasonal biases, nitrate assimilation is shown to remove the excess nitrate in the Spring-Summer period (see Fig.\ref{Fig_2}).
+In the same period, during the peak and the recession of the bloom, we observe the largest impact of nitrate assimilation on the phytoplankton forecast bias (Fig.\ref{Fig_3}:b).
+A detailed insight into the model skill across the full forecasting period is shown in Fig.\ref{Fig_5}.
+Fig.\ref{Fig_5} demonstrates that both the bias and BC-RMSE are improved consistently across the whole 5-day forecasting period, with the improvement increasing with the forecast lead time.

-A key question that needs exploring is how much benefit there is from assimilating nitrate time-evolving values, as opposed to relying on nitrate (ML-derived) seasonal climatology, which can be always supplied ``offline'' with lower computational cost.
-Fig.\ref{Fig.5} shows that clim-nit DA significantly improves the forecast compared to the no-nit DA run, but not as much as the ML-nit DA run, with the difference in their performance steadily growing with lead time.
-The ML-nit DA run performs better than the clim-nit DA run on large parts of the outer NWES boundary with RMSE improvement (RMSE$_{imp}$) broadly in the range of 10-50\% (Fig.\ref{Fig.4}:C).
-The relative RMSE degradation with ML-nit DA relative to clim-nit DA happens on much smaller areas of the domain than the improvement, even though in some very specific locations the degradation can be quite substantial (as high as 100\%, see Fig.\ref{Fig.4}:C).
+A key question that needs exploring is how much benefit there is from assimilating nitrate time-evolving values, as opposed to relying on nitrate (ML-derived) seasonal climatology (for their difference see Fig.\ref{Fig_2}), which can always be supplied ``offline'' with lower computational cost.
+Fig.\ref{Fig_5} shows that clim-nit DA significantly improves the forecast compared to the no-nit DA run, but not as much as the ML-nit DA run, with the difference in their performance steadily growing with lead time.
+The ML-nit DA run performs better than the clim-nit DA run on large parts of the outer NWES boundary with RMSE improvement (RMSE$_{imp}$) broadly in the range of 10-50\% (Fig.\ref{Fig_4}:e).
+The relative RMSE degradation with ML-nit DA relative to clim-nit DA happens on much smaller areas of the domain than the improvement, even though in some very specific locations the degradation can be quite substantial (as high as 100\%, see Fig.\ref{Fig_4}:e).